cheery/lever/README.md

     a.intersection(iterable), a & b
     a.difference(iterable), a - b
     a.symmetric_difference(iterable), xor(a, b)

+ TODO: The technical documentation has few remaining formats
+       not described.

+ TODO: The technical documentation should describe how the
+       forms end up evaluated.

  TODO: Consider similar sample programs for lists, dicts, sets, slots.